rikulo/stream/example/hello-static/README.md

 #Hello Static Resources

-This sample demostrates how to use static resources in your web application.
+This sample demonstrates how to use static resources in your web application.

 ##File Structure